Phase I Research

 Screenshot of the testing software

-The idea was to assemble and test the panels, film a demonstration of the system, and then break everything down again.
+We assembled the panels, tested them, and filmed a demonstration of the system.
 Helpers were on hand and Mark Dixon of YERT was visiting from Pennsylvania to do the filming.

 Once everything was repaired and running properly, filming began and pictures were taken.

 You can see YERTs film, The Prototype here: